 Ukraine’s third most populated city, Odessa is a favorite seaside destination for locals and its neighboring countries.
 Often called the “pearl of the Black Sea”, there are many interesting things to do in Odessa.
 Rich in history and culture, every traveler can find something of their taste.

 Before Odessa was established as a city, it used to be an ancient Greek settlement.
 And its name comes from a Greek city of Odessos, which was wrongly thought to have been placed here.
 Russian Empire’s queen, Catherine the Great declared to set the city of Odessa in 1794.

-After Moscow, Warsaw, and Saint Petersburg, Odessa used to be the fourth largest city of Russian Empire during the 19th century.
+After Moscow, Warsaw, and Saint Petersburg, Odessa used to be the fourth largest city of the Russian Empire during the 19th century.
 Surprisingly, the architecture of the city is not Russian.
-Its Mediterranean influenced by Italian and French styles; while some of its buildings are constructed with the blend of various styles, including Renaissance, Art Nouveau, and Classicist.
+It’s the Mediterranean, influenced by Italian and French styles; while some of its buildings are constructed with the blend of various styles, including Renaissance, Art Nouveau, and Classicist.